Pictured Rocks National Park, Munising, Michigan - Upper Peninsula

 There are also a few more accessible day hiking trails at the western (Munising) portion of the park.
 And some of them can be reached by paved roads and allow pets on leashes.

-The Munising Falls Interpretative Center, features "displays on the rich natural and cultural history of Pictured Rocks National Lakeshore.
+The Munising Falls Visitor Center, features "displays on the rich natural and cultural history of Pictured Rocks National Lakeshore.
 Exhibits on early iron smelting, geology, forest history, rare and endangered species, logging, and recreation portray the diversity of our nation's first national lakeshore."

 In addition there are 13 backcountry campsites sprinkled along the Lakeshore Trail and 7 group sites.
 These are very rustic - wilderness style camp sites: no potable water and only a few have toilets.
 Camping is allowed only at designated sites and pets are not allowed on backcountry trails or in backcountry campgrounds.